 The Work Around:

-Grab a piece of paper and pen.
+Grab a piece of paper and a pen.
 Assess all of your professional and school experiences and from each, write down a key accomplishment (use ones that really set you apart from the crowd).
 From those, deduce what qualities and skills make you a formidable candidate.
-For example, if working at a bank for two years as an associate, you have decreased costs for the company by 5% by implemented a new automated process across your department, you can deduce a few pointers from here.
+For example, if working at a bank for two years as an associate, you have decreased costs for the company by 5% by implementing a new automated process across your department, you can deduce a few pointers from here.
 One would be being a change agent.
 Keep going until you have about three to five solid skills to convey.

 Mistake #2: Having an Objective

 Objectives are purely selfish, and here’s why.
 The purpose of an objective is to clearly state why one wants to seek a certain career opportunity.
-However, employers only want to and need to see what can you bring to the table to benefit them.
+However, employers only want and need to see what can you bring to the table to benefit them.
 Plain and simple.
 Objectives are outdated and need to be done away with.

 The Work Around: